Severance Package

 Confidentiality Agreement

 Employers are very concerned with keeping severance negotiations secret.
 While the fact that your employer provides a severance is likely not a secret, the amount it pays you is highly confidential.
-To prevent other employees from learning how much severance the company provides to employees, the company will require you to sign a confidentiality agreement as part of your severance package.
+To prevent other employees from learning how much severance the company provides to employees, the company will require you to sign a confidentiality agreement as part of your severance agreement.

 Some confidentiality agreements are narrow and only require you to keep the terms (the amount and language of the agreement) confidential.
 Others are very broad and prohibit you from disclosing to anyone (including immediate family members) the amount, terms, existence and even any negotiations leading up to your severance agreement.